 You can also authenticate requests using a certificate listed in RBAC’s certificate whitelist, located at

 /etc/puppetlabs/console-services/rbac-certificate-whitelist.
-Note that if you edit this file, you must restart the
+Note that if you edit this file, you must reload the

-pe-console-services service for your changes to take effect.
+sudo service pe-console-services reload) for your changes to take effect.
 You can attach the certificate using the command line as demonstrated in the example cURL query below.
 You must have the whitelist certificate name and the private key to run the script.

 The following query returns a list of all users that exist in the RBAC service, along with their associated metadata.
 This query shows how to attach the whitelist certificate to authenticate the RBAC API.

 In this query, the “whitelisted certname” needs to match a name in the file,

 curl -X GET https://<HOSTNAME>:<PORT>/rbac-api/v1/users \ --cert /etc/puppetlabs/puppet/ssl/certs/<WHITELISTED CERTNAME>.pem \ --key /etc/puppetlabs/puppet/ssl/private_keys/<WHITELISTED CERTNAME>.pem \ --cacert /etc/puppetlabs/puppet/ssl/certs/ca.pem -H "Content-Type: application/json"

 You do not need to use an agent certificate for authentication.
 You can use